tinybirdco/tinybird-org-metrics-exporter/README.md

 6. Click **Import**
 7. Done!

-- Note: The dashboard is not perfect, it's just a quickstart to get you started.
+- Note: The dashboard is not perfect, it's just a starting point.
+Modify it as you need!
-- Note: It uses the Prometheus configuration in this repo, using as job name `tinybird_org_metrics`.
+- Note: The dashboard uses the Prometheus configuration in this repo, with the job name `tinybird_org_metrics`.

 ![Grafana dashboard example](./assets/img/grafana.png)

-### Datadog quickstart
+### Datadog Quick Start

-Add the following configuration to your OpenMetrics datadog agent `conf.yaml` file:
+Add the following configuration to your OpenMetrics Datadog agent `conf.yaml` file:

 ```yaml
 instances: